- Install access roads

 Access roads may be required so that trucks can deliver materials and workers to the construction site.
 Vegetation is removed as needed.
 Access roads remain after construction is complete so workers can access the site for maintenance.

-Assembled substation equipment is delivered to the site and installed using cranes and manual labour.
-Some minor equipment may be assembled at the substation site.
+Pre-assembled substation equipment is delivered to the site and installed using cranes and manual labour.
+Some smaller equipment may be assembled at the substation site.

 During and after construction, we will perform cleanup and reclamation of the surrounding area.
 More insulating gravel is laid down over the site.

-Quality and safety inspections are completed and the new transmission line is energized and connected to Alberta’s electrical system.
+Quality and safety inspections are completed and the new substation is energized and connected to Alberta’s grid.